 Priority application deadlines: July 15 for Fall semester and December 15 for Spring semester.
-(May 15 for Summer semester and December 1 for January semester).

 New Student Orientation

 Completion of orientation is required of all new students beginning any studies with the Seminary and is part of standard admission processes.
 New Student Orientation is designed to facilitate familiarity with Gateway Seminary academics, registration, the Cooperative Program, campus services, Seminary life, and general Seminary policies/procedures.
 Students find the fellowship, instruction, and "spirit" of orientation to be extremely helpful toward assimilation into the Seminary community and academic success.